mrcwbr/ioc-service-container/README.md

 This is a lightweight library for a service container written in TypeScript.

+## Get started

+Install the dependency with `npm install ioc-service-container `

 ## Background

 Structuring your code and avoiding implizit dependencies is two of the most effective ways to avoiding bugs, especially